bilalseen/bilalseen/README.md

 # Hello, I'm Bilal Şen! 👋

-**Frontend Developer** | Computer Engineering Student
+**Frontend Developer | Computer Engineering Graduate**

-I’m currently studying at **Iskenderun Technical University**.
+I’m a graduate from Iskenderun Technical University and **currently seeking opportunities** in **React Native** and Frontend Development.
 Passionate about learning new technologies and building user-friendly interfaces.

 ---